50 Ways to Avoid Catching a Cold This Season

 Avoid unhealthy food

-Dr. Ahn says that drinking enough liquid, whether hot or cold, is another good way to keep mucous membranes moist.
-In addition, “staying well hydrated can be a great way to help flush toxins from the body,” Palinski-Wade says.
+Downing enough liquids, whether hot or cold, is another good way to keep mucous membranes moist, says Dr. Ahn.
+In addition, “staying well hydrated can help flush toxins from the body,” Palinski-Wade says.
 Above all, you want to prevent dehydration, which can weaken your body’s defenses.
+A review of studies published in 2015 in Nutrition Reviews shows that dehydration is a risk factor for many health conditions.
 You don’t have to aim for a certain amount; just drink enough so that your pee is clear or at least pale yellow.
 Find out the sneaky ways you might be making yourself dehydrated.

 But avoid the water fountain